The Prophetic Theology of James Luther Adams

 Moses and Jesus model a surprisingly inclusive attitudes.
 Responding to the zealous Joshua, who would close down unauthorized “prophesying in the camp,” Moses, responds: “Would that all the LORD’s people were prophets, that the LORD would put his spirit upon them” (Num.
 11: 29).
 Jesus likewise affirms a radical laicism when he sends his disciples to heal and to teach, after his own example.
 Nor does he worry over who is or is not a “card carrying” follower, telling his jealous disciples not to demand loyalty oaths: “Those who are not against us are for us”(Luke 9: 50).

-“The kingdom of God” proclaimed by Jesus is not a sudden, supernatural cataclysm, as fundamentalists still expect and secularists deride: “See!
+“The kingdom of God” proclaimed by Jesus is not a sudden, supernatural cataclysm, as fundamentalists still anxiously expect and secularists deride: “See!
 It never happened!”
-“God-ruling” (suggested by R. R. Niebuhr in place of the static term “kingdom”) is the power and presence of God, always and everywhere available to all who reach out and grasp it—or wrest it from the principalities and powers of darkness!
-Just so, God-ruling is “at hand,” words that literally mean “near.”
+“God-ruling” (suggested by R. R. Niebuhr in place of the static term “kingdom”) is the power and presence of God, always and everywhere available to all who reach out and grasp it—or, perhaps, wrest it from the principalities and powers of darkness.
+Just so, God-ruling is “at hand,” a word that literally means “near.”
 Adams notes that his New Testament teacher at Harvard, Joel Henry Cadbury, suggested the translation, “the kingdom of God is available.”

 “Radical laicism” reorders our understandings of both “ministry” and “ordained clergy. ” It is anti-hierarchical.
 To minister is to be called to serve others.
 But this is our common, human vocation.
 Ordained clergy are professionally trained and learned in sacred traditions.
 The particular vocation of the clergy, then, is to affirm and nurture the ministries of the laity—the members of the religious community—including especially personal caring and social witness.
 Adams also affirms a third dimension of ministry, today called “community organizing.”
 Here, too, Jesus is the exemplar par excellence: he was, Adams notes, perhaps the most successful community organizer in history!